ezrosent/allocators-rs/CONTRIBUTING.md

 ### Commit messages
 Commit messages should be of the form `<component>: <description>`, where the description is written in the third person singular present imperative form, and doesn't have a period at the end.
 What a mouthful!
 Basically, this means a description like "Do the thing."
 For example, `slab-alloc: Add documentation comments`.

+### `CHANGELOG.md` file
+Each crate has its own `CHANGELOG.md` file, and unreleased changes are tracked in the "Unreleased" section at the top of the file.
+Any changes that you make should be added to this section so that they can be incorporated into the changelog entry for the next release.
+Our changelogs follow the [keep a changelog](http://keepachangelog.com/) format.

 ### Copyright comment
 Every new file should bear the following copyright comment at the top, preceding any other text: